Carrie Furnace- Land Development, Allegheny County, PA

 - Design of flyover ramp and bridge structure to access site

 - Completed CSX Railroad permitting for utility crossings

 - Future Design to convert the Hot Metal Bridge to a Vehicular and Pedestrian Bridge

-L.R.
-Kimball drilled a total of 41 borings to explore the subsurface conditions at the site and evaluate those conditions with respect to the proposed construction.
+Additionally, L.R.
+Kimball has drilled a total of 41 borings to explore and evaluate the subsurface conditions at the site.
 The borings were drilled to depths ranging from approximately 2.5 to 95 feet below existing grade.
-The soil samples obtained during the drilling operation were returned to our laboratory and visually classified by an engineer or geologist from our office.
-The engineer selected samples for laboratory testing.
-Laboratory testing included moisture content, grain size analysis, Atterberg Limits, and organic content.
+The soil samples obtained during the drilling operation were returned to our lab and visually classified by an engineer or geologist from our office.
+The engineer selected samples for laboratory testing, which included moisture content, grain size analysis, Atterberg Limits, and organic content.
 Field and laboratory testing were performed in general accordance with applicable standards.
 We utilized empirical correlations between standard penetration resistance values, shear strength, and compressibility in order to evaluate the soil and bedrock at the site, and provide site specific Geotechnical recommendations for developing the site.